Is euthanasia legal in the Netherlands?

-In the Netherlands euthanasia (termination of life on request) and assisted suicide are prohibited under articles 293 and 294 of the Dutch Criminal Code.
-In the Dutch Euthanasia Act an exception has been made for physicians: euthanasia and physician-assisted suicide performed by a physician who has complied with all six due care criteria set out in the Act and has notified the municipal pathologist are not a criminal offence.
+In the Netherlands euthanasia (termination of life on request) and assisted suicide are criminal offences under articles 293 and 294 of the Dutch Criminal Code.
+The only exception is when the procedure is performed by a physician who has satisfied six statutory due care criteria.
+These criteria are laid down in the Termination of Life on Request and Assisted Suicide (Review Procedures) Act.
+The physician is also required to notify the municipal pathologist.

-Sometimes the word 'euthanasia' is used for both forms of helping to die.
+Below, the word ‘euthanasia’ is used to refer to both forms of helping a person to die.

 Only the patient can request euthanasia